 Almost every business is interested in buying it and probably most, if not all, of your competitor are offering it.
 Selling the idea of a pay-as-you-go model for a service is not the biggest challenge you face.
 The real difficulty is how to make it a profitable part of your portfolio.
 You will find it difficult to make a great living from just reselling Office 365, but don’t let that put you off as there’s a silver lining.
 You can either use it as a ‘foot in the door’ when you’re meeting a new customer, or you can incorporate it as part of your managed service solutions.
 Most of the following tips you’ll read show how you can package it to make it more profitable.

-10 Ways to Increase Your Profitability Reselling Office 365
+Ways to Resell Office 365 Profitably

 1) Join a Cloud Solution Provider Program